 1. Clearly establish the group’s purpose.

-This should be obvious, but you need to make sure you’re clear on the purpose of the group.
+You need to ensure you’re clear on the group’s purpose.
 Is this group for recovering alcoholics, like AA?
-Is this group for weight loss or diet?
-Is it for sexual integrity, people committed to quitting porn?
-Is it to improve your presentation skills or work on your side-hustles?
+Is this for weight loss or diet?
+Is it a group for quitting porn?
+Is it to improve your presentation skills or work on your side hustles?

 We noted there are formal and informal groups.
 You don’t necessarily need to establish a group charter or bylaws.
 But these can certainly help, especially if your group is growing or spread out geographically.
 Regardless, everyone in the group should clearly understand what the group is and isn’t for.